Center for Brain Imaging and Stimulation

-Welcome to the Oathes Laboratory homepage at the University of Pennsylvania.
-I am affiliated with the Center for Neuromodulation in Depression and Stress, Department of Psychiatry, Perelman School of Medicine as well as the Department of Neuroscience and the Institute for Translational Medicine and Therapeutics.
+Welcome to the Center for Brain Imaging and Stimulation homepage at the University of Pennsylvania. we are also affiliated with the Center for Neuromodulation in Depression and Stress, Department of Psychiatry, Perelman School of Medicine as well as the Department of Neuroscience, the brainSTIM Center and the Institute for Translational Medicine and Therapeutics.

-To define causal communication pathways and to quantify neural circuit integrity, my lab interleaves single pulse Transcranial Magnetic Stimulation (TMS) with functional MRI recordings (TMS/fMRI).
+To define causal communication pathways and to quantify neural circuit integrity, our group interleaves single pulse Transcranial Magnetic Stimulation (TMS) with functional MRI recordings (TMS/fMRI).
 We benefit from the slow rise time of the BOLD response to interleave TMS pulses and to capture the resulting brain activity caused by TMS to the surface of the brain.

-We also use structural and functional MRI to guide efforts to influence behavior, psychophysiological responses, and symptoms of depression and post-traumatic stress with repetitive trains of TMS (rTMS).
+We also use structural and functional MRI to guide efforts to influence behavior, cognitive function, psychophysiological responses, and symptoms especially in depression and post-traumatic stress with repetitive trains of TMS (rTMS).

 Targeted behaviors and symptoms

 Our current projects are designed to improve worry/rumination symptoms, working memory and mentalizing functions including through the use of resting fMRI, diffusion imaging, network control theory, neuroeconomics and closed loop TMS/fMRI.